DanielGuo1/DanielGuo1/README.md

 # Hi, thanks for your visit!
 Have a look at my projects👋

-- 👋 Hi, I’m a passionate Data Scientist
+- 👋 Hi, I’m a Data Scientist
 - 👀 I’m interested in python development
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on any Data Science related topic